Decision making and safety in emergency care transitions

 NETSCC, Health Services and Delivery Research Programme (NIHR HS & DR) (link)

 A significant increase in demand for emergency care over the last decade has led to a number of changes in the way pre-hospital emergency care is delivered.
 These changes include the introduction of new staff roles within ambulance services and an increase in the options for patient care.
 Delivery of care involves multiple decisions that are made within challenging circumstances for staff and service users.
-This study aims to identify areas of high risk regarding decision making about service user options.

 - Map the emergency care system in a sample of Ambulance Services.

 - Conduct an ethnographic investigation of factors influencing decision making by ambulance service staff.